 • Designing a zero emissions transport system

-• Solutions including fast rail between state capitals (see our High Speed Rail report), light rail in metropolitan areas, electric vehicles, freight transportation and biofuels
+• Solutions including fast rail between state capitals (see our High Speed Rail report), light rail in metropolitan areas, electric vehicles (in press) , freight transportation and biofuels

 • 70 research volunteers